 If concerns around lighting are what prevent you from doing this (whether over-exposed or under-exposed), check out my article: how and why to use an off-camera softbox flash in photography.
 This is ideal for capturing consistent and professional headshots, without ever being limited by lighting conditions and location.

-If you’re shooting with a newer camera, your manufacturer likely has an app that enables you to seamlessly feed, in real-time, all the photos you’re shooting to your device.
 I shoot with a Canon R5.
 For my shoots, I use the Canon app to have a live feed of what I’m shooting visible at all times.
-I use this on my iPhone when outdoors, and sometimes with an iPad or laptop when indoors.
+I use this on my iPhone when outdoors, and a laptop indoors (using CaptureOne instead).
+The Canon app is free, however, and a good entry point for tethering.

 Using a separate device (versus the back of the camera) will elevate your subject’s shooting experience and make it easy for them to share feedback.